I found some time to update the Particle Physics Simulator android application (version

 For what I could understand with my still basic German, the article talks about how the app can aid in the teaching of gas dynamics, providing some hints on the configuration set-up (no gravity, elastic collisions, etc.) in order to simulate a gas.
 For example, it teaches how to illustrate the concept of Brownian motion, removing the gravity and creating several small-sized particles along with one or two big-sized particles.

 The new version 3.6 of the Particle Physics Simulator is now out with customizable star sprites and fading tails.
-The new tail graphics have an impact in the performance with older devices (just like mine), but should be handled with minor fps drops by newer processors.
+The new tail graphics have an impact on performance with older devices (just like mine), but should be handled with minor fps drops by newer processors.
 However, if you encounter problems you can disable tails or set them to “short length” in the preferences screen.

-I just published the latest version (3.5) of the Particle Physics Simulator, with a fancy new feature that allows for different-size particles to be shot into the simulation.
+I just published the latest version (3.5) of the Particle Physics Simulator, with a fancy new feature that allows for different-sized particles to be shot into the simulation.
 You’ll notice a frame with a size-changing particle when you hold your touch down for a shoot.
 The size of that particle at the moment you take the shot is the size of the particle being created.
 Easy, ain’t it?

 The new version of the Particle Physics Simulator (v3.4) is now out.
 This version brings us the capability to load and save simulations to XML files.
 Now you can export your simulation to a file and load it later on.